TheNightShifters/AcqITTransformation/README.md

   - Group: IT Management
   - Department: Information Technology
   - OU: Departments
-  - samAccountName: alexmercer
+  - samAccountName: amercer
-  - Email: a.mercer@VerveTech.com
+  - Email: amercer@VerveTech.com
 ---
 - This org chart was compiled from results given by chatgpt:
 - [Base iteration](https://chat.openai.com/share/a396a2a3-ec59-4bda-a94f-bc182ee153c4)